 - 1% rebate for disabled women for all National Scheduled Caste Finance Development Corporation (NSFDC) schemes.

 - Special 2% rebate for disabled women for all schemes of National Handicapped Finance and Development Corporation (NHFDC).

 - 25% budgetary allocation earmarked for women with disability un ADIP scheme.

 - Several vocational rehabilitation centers only for women.

 So, you see it is not possible to achieve gender equality.
 Hope now you understand that the government policies are drafted randomly very often to keep the vote bank politics in mind and is farther from the actual need.
 It’s like banning crackers on Diwali night to control pollution when round the year everyone uses their personal cars and air-condition machines.
 To bring any effective change in society seems to be the last priority of such measures.
-Mostly these seem to be for appeasement of international community.
-In this light, the need of any survey and continuing with the tradition of the census itself comes under question.
+Mostly these seem to be for appeasement of the international community.
+In this light, the need for any survey and continuing with the tradition of the census itself comes under question.
 Why waste money on the census when the data is of no use.
 Let’s stop it like many other traditions.
 What do you say?